GitHub Stats Visualization

 requests—may include the requested URL in exceptions, which can leak the name

 of private repositories.
-If there is an exception caused by aiohttp
+If there is an exception caused by aiohttp, this

 exception will be viewable in the Actions tab of the repository fork, and